cossacklabs/acra-engineering-demo/README.md

 At the initial stage, the TimescaleDB database will be filled with randomly generated metric data.
 Once started, the small daemon running in the `metricsource` container will continue to insert records into the database to simulate real processes.

-Grafana also connected through AcraServer to TimescaleDB and can get unencrypted data to building `Temperature (demo data)` graph.
+Grafana also connected through AcraServer to TimescaleDB and can get decrypted data to build `Temperature (demo data)` graph.

 <p align="center"><img src="_pics/eng_demo_timescaledb_metrics.png" alt="Protecting TimescaleDB metrics: Grafana dashboard" width="700"></p>